 Your mission as a modern marketer (well, a primary one) is to connect data points across your martech to best understand customers’ journeys and implement programs to improve customer experience.

-The use of one or more traditional analytics solutions that can gather data from multiple channels (along with other marketing technologies that offers journey-related details, if you have them) can certainly provide worthwhile insights about specific customers and segments in your various databases as well as inform your brand’s defined customer journey stages and mapping efforts.
+Traditional analytics solutions that gather data from multiple channels (along with other marketing technologies that offers journey-related details, if you got ’em) can certainly provide worthwhile customer insights as well as inform your brand’s defined customer journey stages and mapping efforts.

-But there’s actually one type of martech that can support your existing customer analytics tools or, if you don’t have any in your stack, supplant them altogether: the customer data platform (CDP).
+But there’s actually one type of marketing technology that can support your existing customer analytics tools — or supplant them altogether: the customer data platform (CDP).

-Using customer journey analytics and maps as your compass
+Using customer journey analytics and maps as your marketing compass

-Before we offer advice on how you can best leverage customer journey analytics, let’s take a step back to relay exactly how your company’s defined customer journey map fits into the equation.
+Before we offer advice on how to best leverage customer journey analytics, let’s take a step back to relay how your company’s defined customer journey map fits into the equation.

-First off, the phrase “creating a customer journey” is one you need to eliminate from your marketing vocabulary.
+First, the phrase “creating a customer journey” is one to eliminate from your marketing vocabulary.
 Why?
 Because you can’t create such a journey — only your customers can.

 What you are capable of accomplishing in your role as a digital marketing professional is:

-- Orchestrating the customer lifecycle: Developing campaigns and messaging around your contacts’ respective (and wholly singular) journeys based on related customer analytics.
+- Orchestrating the customer lifecycle: Developing campaigns and messaging around customers’ respective, singular journeys based on related customer analytics.